opentok/one-to-one-sample-apps/one-to-one-sample-app/iOS/README.md

 Use CocoaPods to install the project files and dependencies.

 1. Install CocoaPods as described in [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html#getting-started).
-1. Add the following line to your pod file: ` pod 'TBD'  `
 1. In Terminal, `cd` to your project directory and type `pod install`.
 1. Reopen your project in Xcode using the new `*.xcworkspace` file.